Court docs: Man left woman to die from overdose in alley, didn’t report death - NewsBreak

 A passerby found a woman lying on the ground next to a blue Nissan Sentra and called 911.
 The woman was identified as 22-year-old Kylie Williams, who had been reported missing.
 Investigators said it was “immediately apparent” that Williams was dead.

 Police spoke to the 911 caller, who said he saw someone’s legs sticking out from the side of a vehicle.
 He got out and found Williams lying on the ground.
-After the discovery, the caller approached someone who lived nearby to ask for the exact location of the alley so he could call police.Indiana drug dealers rarely jailed for overdose deaths
+After the discovery, the caller approached someone who lived nearby to ask for the exact location of the alley so he could call police.‘Heartbreaking’: Indianapolis woman charged after babies transported in milk crate strapped to bike

 The second individual told investigators he had video of the alley and shared the footage.